yzes95/yzes95/README.md

 ### 🧩  Current Projects
 - 🕹️ AntiWebNSFW (Mobile app and Windows app)
 - 💡 Team Project on a Medical Health Care App
 - 🔐 Learning how to secure web applications and APIs
-- 🔐 Strengthing my Knowledge in AI/ML to do a project related to Debate Dominaizer

 ---

 ### 📊 GitHub Stats & Visuals